When you’ve just formed a new company and are in the early stages of trying to grow your business, start-up costs can be

 Setting up premises, hiring staff, taking out securities and insurance, overheads, collateral, and launching marketing activities – it can all start to add up incredibly quickly.
 Bearing that in mind, most company owners want to have a good idea of precisely how much they’ll need to get off the ground and start trading.

-Well according to one study by researchers at Geniac, the average UK start-up spends around £22,756 in its first year.
+According to a study by researchers at Geniac, the average UK start-up spends around £22,756 in its first year.
 To a lot of aspiring entrepreneurs, that’s going to sound like a pretty tall order.
 And although it’s perfectly possible to launch a successful business with less money than that, it’s also worth pointing out you can secure that kind of funding (and much more) for your business relatively easily.

 What is a business loan and how do they work?